Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/t_adding_system_user_unix.md

 There are two ways to enable the system user authentication:

-- For the current web- based Transfer CFT UI: set `copilot.restapi.authentication_method=system`
+- For the current web-based Transfer CFT UI: set `copilot.restapi.authentication_method=system`
 - For the deprecated Transfer CFT UI (Copilot): set `copilot.misc.createprocessasuser=yes`

 > **Note**